 "You can pay $15 to eliminate these [ads], and you should consider it.
 They’re more distracting and have more obvious "Buy" buttons than they used to have.
 It’s a little grating when your tablet starts to try and sell you apps and items this blatantly."

 A really nice feature of Fire tablets is the option to install apps on the MicroSD card.
 You can save money by buying the 16GB device and get up to 512GB of storage.
 However, not all apps can be moved to the SD card.

-One reason I wasn't enthusiastic about getting a new Fire tablet was that it was laggy and the longer I owned it, the worse the lag became.
+I wasn't enthusiastic about replacing my Fire tablet with another Fire tablet because it was laggy and the longer I owned it, the worse the lag became.
 I used it for two years before it became so annoyingly slow that I felt the need to replace it.
 I don't know yet how long my Samsung Tab A will last, but it's much faster than my Fire device ever was.

 Why is EVERYONE Buying this Tablet?? - Amazon Fire 7